HTML Submission Guide

 Formatting requirements for the final version differ by call.

 - Papers accepted in the research, in-use and resource tracks will be published by Springer in the printed conference proceedings, as a part of the Lecture Notes in Computer Science (LNCS) series.
-Requires the sources of papers that have been accepted for publication in LaTeX or Word format.
+Springer requires the sources of papers that have been accepted for publication in LaTeX or Word format.
 If a paper submitted in HTML is accepted, the authors can choose to do this step manually or using tool support as outlined below.

 - Papers accepted in the poster and demo track and in the doctoral consortium will be published as CEUR-WS.org proceedings volumes.
 CEUR-WS.org allows paper to be in HTML but, for guaranteed printability and archiving, requires an additional PDF, which should be a print-out of the HTML paper in the LNCS layout.